Find Disability Images for Inclusive Visual Designs

 Great non-lifestyle photos on this topic integrate elements of accessibility in everyday life settings: a wheelchair, crutches, screen readers, hearing aids… you get the idea.

 The core value in today's disability stories is empowerment and positivity.
-A disabled character, be it man, woman, or child, is a person with agency and a wide range of capacities and roles to perform.
+A disabled character, be it a man, woman, or child, is a person with agency and a wide range of capacities and roles to perform.
 This is what disability activists have fought to make the world see, and photographers and creatives have finally caught up.

 Best Sources for Positive Inclusion Images